 |Sex||Order||1 to 24||25 to 49||50 to 99||100 to 299||300 to 599||600 to 1199||1200+|

 The Cobb 500 Cornish Cross has exceptional feed conversion and growth rate.
 This chicken will produce the best uniformity for processing with lean, tender breast meat.
 They can be processed as a Cornish game hen in as few as 4 weeks, a 7.4 lb fryer at 7 weeks, or a roaster at 10 weeks.
-Our chickens are vaccinated for salmonella and coccidiosis, and are always antibiotic free.
+Our chickens are vaccinated for Mareks and Coccidiosis and this is included in the price.
+Our chicks are always antibiotic free.

 The Cornish Cross is valued for its rapid growth, great feed efficiency, tender meat, and broad breasts.
 The genetic traits of this bird have been in development and refined over many years to become the broiler breed of choice for commercial growers.
 These chickens will grow uniformly with minimal difference in weight.
 This is the standard chicken grown indoors on litter, but is also the most common variety for pasture and free range type systems.

 |Feb 6||Feb 13||Feb 27||Mar 6||Mar 13||Mar 20||Mar 27||Apr 3||Apr 10||Apr 17||Apr 24||May 1||May 8||May 15||May 22||Jun 5|

 • Not Available